maquadir/PropertyApp/README.md

          android:screenOrientation="sensor"

 ### Material Styling
-A progress bar is displayed during the async JSON read operation.
+- A progress bar is displayed during the async JSON read operation.
+- A CardView to display the details with rounded corners and a background shadow
+- Montserrat Font styling for texts

-### JSON Operation using Retrofit.Builder()
+### Invoke JSON Url using Retrofit.Builder()
 We have declared a Properties API interface to invoke the JSON url using Retrofit.Builder()

          return Retrofit.Builder()